-When your baby breastfeeds, he knows when to start and stop, depending on whether or not he has had enough during that feed.
+When your baby breastfeeds, they know when to start and stop, depending on whether or not they had enough during that feed.
 The chances of overfeeding the baby are also less when you breastfeed.
-However, that may not be the case when your baby is fed expressed breast milk by bottle.
+However, this may not be the case when your baby is fed expressed breast milk by bottle.
 So how do you know if your baby is getting too much or too little?

-Too little milk could result in malnutrition of the baby, and too much can lead to overfeeding.
+Too little milk could result in malnutrition of the baby, and too much can lead to overfeeding (6).
 Your baby may refuse to drink from a bottle initially because the bottle nipple may feel and taste different when compared to the mother's skin.
 Hold the baby in a comfortable position and rock it gently before trying the bottle again.
 If the baby still refuses, you can try feeding the baby with a spoon or a sipper.
-Most babies will adjust quickly to the bottle once they are comfortable with the caregiver .
+Most babies will adjust quickly to the bottle once they are comfortable with the caregiver.

-Your baby may also drink more milk than he needs when fed by bottle.
+Your baby may also drink more milk than needed when fed by a bottle.
 The steady and fast flow of milk from a bottle can be one of the main reasons for that.
 Learning to manage the pace of the feed is important.
-Here are a few points to keep in mind when feeding the baby expressed milk by bottle:
+Here are a few points to keep in mind when feeding the baby expressed milk through a bottle (7).

-If you plan on getting back to work after your baby, you will need to store expressed breast milk in clean containers.
-However, care should be taken on how you store and use expressed breast milk for your baby's health and safety.
+If you plan on getting back to work, you will need to store expressed breast milk in clean containers.
+Breast milk can be expressed via hand or with a breast pump.
+Whichever mode you choose, you must take care how you store expressed breast milk.
+It is crucial for your baby's health and safety (9)(10)(11).

 While it may be convenient to store expressed breast milk for a week or more, fresh milk is always better.

-Breast milk calculator is one of the ways to estimate the quality of milk your baby needs per feed.
+Breast milk calculator is one of the ways to estimate the quantity of milk your baby needs per feed.
 However, it is not the only method, and you can only consider it as a guide for your doubts and concerns.
-You should always check with your doctor before planning to set one feeding routine.
+As an infant's milk intake keeps changing, it is best to consult your doctor before planning a feeding routine.